 Despite the diffusion of the Weihnachtsmarkt to all kinds of far flung regions, any settler in Austria will know that you can’t beat the original.
-Austria has a wide variety of beautiful markets that will seize your heart--even if Vienna's Christkindlmarkt came only third in a Europe-wide quest
+Austria has a wide variety of beautiful markets that will seize your heart–even if Vienna's Christkindlmarkt came only third in a Europe-wide quest for the best.

 Photo: Hannah Swithinbank

 In the opinion of this humble reporter, this is the best Weihnachtsmarkt in Vienna.
 It’s a beautiful location that brims with handmade items, delicious foods and, naturlich, Glühwein.
 It’s a little pricey (then again, what is Christmas if not a prolonged assault on our finances and waistlines?) but the items for sale are beautiful and ornate.
 The atmosphere among the quaint cobbled streets also adds to the magic.